SiobhanP1/community-garden/README.md

 ## Typography and Color Schemes

+### Typography

 * Montserrat is used for headings and Merriweather for body text.

+### Color Scheme

-* Green is the base color and used for both headings (on white background) and as the background color in the navigation and footer sections.
+* Green is used as the base color and background color for the navigation and footer sections, and appears in all of the images.
+Green was chosen due to its association with nature and gardens, fitting the theme of the website.
-* Blue is also used in places, and light orange is the accent color used for call-to-action buttons.
+* Orange is used as an accent color and for call-to-action buttons as it provides a strong contrast with green.
+* All background and foreground color combinations on the website meet WCAG AA color contrast requirements.
+Color contrast was checked using [Web AIM](https://webaim.org/resources/contrastchecker/).

 ## Wireframes

 ### Page 1 of 3: The Home Page

 ![The home page.](assets/images/home-page.png)

 ### Page 2 of 3: Our Story

 ![Our Story on page 2.](assets/images/page2-new-our-story.png)

 ### Page 3 of 3: Contact Us

 ![Contact Us on page 3.](assets/images/page3-contact-us.png)

 ### Pages 1 and 3 on a smaller mobile phone screen

 ![The home page and Contact Us pages on a small phone screen.](assets/images/mobile-view-homepg-contact.png)

 ## Technology

 ## Testing

 1. Code Validation

 <p>